ziwenzu/website/exampleSite/content/projects.md

 * How Does Turnover Distort Resource Allocation?
 Evidence from China’s Public Procurement [Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4259352)

-* People Have Sharp Eyes: How does Civic Participation Influence Digital Surveillance in Autocracy (draft available upon request)
+* People Have Sharp Eyes: Consequences of Civic Participation in Digital Surveillance

 * Outsourcing Justice: Lawyering and Judicial Bias in China

-## Methods

 * Using Texts to Measure Latent Confonders